emtneutrino/races/README.md

 `races exportwblt [name]` - export public race saved as [name] with best lap times to file named '[name].json'\
 `races importwblt [name]` - import race file named '[name].json' into public races with best lap times

-**IF YOU WANT TO PRESERVE RACES FROM A PREVIOUS VERSION OF THESE SCRIPTS, YOU SHOULD UPDATE `raceData.json` AND ANY EXPORTED RACES BY EXECUTING THE FOLLOWING COMMANDS BEFORE CLIENT CONNECT TO THE SERVER TO USE THE NEW RACE DATA FORMAT WHICH INCLUDES WAYPOINT RADIUS SIZES.**
+**IF YOU WANT TO PRESERVE RACES FROM A PREVIOUS VERSION OF THESE SCRIPTS, YOU SHOULD UPDATE `raceData.json` AND ANY EXPORTED RACES BY EXECUTING THE FOLLOWING COMMANDS BEFORE CLIENTS CONNECT TO THE SERVER TO USE THE NEW RACE DATA FORMAT WHICH INCLUDES WAYPOINT RADIUS SIZES.**

 `races updateRaceData` - update 'raceData.json' to new format\
 `races updateRace [name]` - update exported race '[name].json' to new format